lih/WiQEE-pages/capricon-tutorial.md

 executed, then the old vocabulary that was captured is pushed on the stack, only to be restored to its rightful place by `set-vocabulary`.
 We now have the newly calculated stack, in an environment where our vocabulary is unchange.

-All's well that ends well.
+All is well that ends well.